Light Control Feature Set#

 Automatic: The duration of the individual strobe pulses is controlled by the

 ExposureTimeparameter.
 The strobe lasts for the duration of the exposure time that you have specified.
+If you're operating the camera at the upper end of its capabilities, overtriggering may occur.
+For more information, see the Troubleshooting section.

 Manual: You can define the duration of the individual strobe pulses yourself using the